 We're willing to bet that this isn't the first time you've been introduced to the benefits of raising a back-sleeping baby.
 Most new parents today are well informed when it comes to SIDS and why back sleeping is so strongly recommended.
-We'd be missing the boat, however, if we didn't acknowledge the fact that you may find yourself with some practical concerns when faced with putting principle into practice.
+We'd be remiss, however, if we didn't acknowledge the fact that you may find yourself with some practical concerns when faced with putting principle into practice.
 For the most part, the following concerns cause parents to worry unnecessarily:

 Delayed milestones.
 Some of you will undoubtedly hear or read that back sleeping has been associated with delayed motor development.
 In addressing the question of delayed milestones—or more specifically, a delay in the time when back-sleeping babies first begin to roll over—rest assured that this all seems to even out in the end.
-Even if your baby doesn't take to rolling quite as early as her belly-sleeping counterparts of generations past and present, to our knowledge no college application has ever asked applicants how early they mastered the ability to roll over (or, for future reference, sit, crawl, walk, or toilet train).
-When it comes to strengthening the muscles your baby needs to roll and, at the same time, decreasing your baby's chances of ending up with a flat head, just be aware that both can be easily accomplished by allowing your baby plenty of time on her belly when she’s awake.
+Even if your baby doesn't take to rolling quite as early as their belly-sleeping counterparts of generations past and present, to our knowledge no college application has ever asked applicants how early they mastered the ability to roll over (or, for future reference, sit, crawl, walk or toilet train).
+When it comes to strengthening the muscles your baby needs to roll and, at the same time, decreasing your baby's chances of ending up with a flat head, just be aware that both can be easily accomplished by allowing your baby plenty of time on their belly when they're awake.

 Why side-sleeping is not a good idea for babies